 For the quick coffee scrub you need

 1 tsp coconut oil

-Stir the ingredients until you get a slightly sticky paste.
-Spread the peelingon the damp skin in circular movements and rinse off thoroughly.
+Mix the ingredients together until you get a slightly sticky paste.
+Apply the peeling to damp skin in circular movements and rinse off thoroughly.
 The legs not only feel super smooth afterwards, but are also well cared for by the oil.

-☝️ Did the peeling cool down your coffee?
+☝️ Did your coffee cool off when you peeled it?
 Don't throw away!
 Placed on a cosmetic pad, cold coffee refreshes tired and swollen eyelids .

 We don't want to neglect the face, but coffee is less suitable for the more delicate facial skin.
-However, easy peelings can be made from chickpea flour for this purpose.
+However, you can easily make peelings from chickpea flour for this purpose.
 There are countless recipes for homemade scrubs on the Internet and many are really great.
-I just want to recommend my favorite to you, because .
+I just want to recommend my favorites to you because...

-And it works like this: 1.) chickpea flour and 2.)
-Mix water so that a creamy paste is formed that only slowly drips from the spoon, i.e. between flowing and crumbling.
+Here's how it works: 1.)
+Mix the chickpea flour and 2.) the water until you get a creamy paste that only slowly drips from the spoon, i.e. between flowing and crumbling.
 Apply to the face, leave on until the mask begins to dry and wash off with gentle circular movements.
-A moisturizing serum and Face Oil now perfectly round off your care ritual.
+A moisturizing serum and facial oil round off your care ritual perfectly.

 Yoga Mat Spray

-When the studio is closed, the lesson is moved to the laptop.
+When the studio is closed, the lesson is moved in front of the laptop.
 But the mat at home also needs to be cared for.
 Empty spray bottles are perfect for mixing up your own yoga mat cleaner.
-Maybe you had a Face Mist or a Balsamico Sprayer whose bottle is now looking for a job?
+Maybe you had a face mist or even a balsamic sprayer whose bottle is now job hunting?
 Perfect!
 Clean thoroughly (see above) and off you go.

 100 ml (distilled) water